Puneeth Rajkumar: Death

-On 29 October 2021, Puneeth complained of uneasiness to his wife Ashwini, and died on his way to a hospital in Bengaluru at the age of 46.
-The reason for his death was declared to be cardiac arrest.
-He donated his eyes in accordance with a pledge by his father Rajkumar, that he along with all his family members will donate their eyes after death.
+On 29 October 2021, Puneeth complained of uneasiness to his wife Ashwini, and died on his way to a hospital in Bangalore at the age of 46.
+The reason for his death was declared to be a cardiac arrest.
+He donated his eyes at the Narayana Nethralaya Eye Hospital in accordance with a pledge by his father Rajkumar, that he along with all his family members will donate their eyes after death.
 The donation of his eyes has given eyesight to four different people.
-His state funeral was attended by the Chief Minister of Karnataka, Basavaraj Bommai and other leaders.
+His state funeral was attended by the then Chief Minister of Karnataka, Basavaraj Bommai and other leaders.

 The Chief Minister appealed to the people to pay homage and respect to Puneeth by behaving with self-restraint and not giving room for any untoward incidents due to emotional outbursts.
 Meanwhile, the Chief Minister postponed the meeting of the Group of Ministers on the GST issue scheduled to be held on Friday afternoon under his chairmanship and also canceled his plans to visit Chikkamagaluru and Hassan districts.

-There was a wave of mourning in entire Karnataka due to his death.
+There was a wave of mourning in the entire state of Karnataka due to his death.
 Section 144 was implemented in many areas to control the fans.

-Bengaluru was on high alert after the death of Puneeth Rajkumar.
-Offices and shops in Bengaluru were shut down on Friday, an unofficial bandh was declared and police were brought in to control swarming crowds of fans in anticipation of violence after Puneeth died.
+Bangalore was on high alert after the death of Puneeth Rajkumar.
+Offices and shops in Bangalore were shut down on Friday, an unofficial bandh was declared and police were brought in to control swarming crowds of fans in anticipation of violence after Puneeth died.
 India's biggest IT services firm, Tata Consultancy Services, sent its employees an advisory around 15:00 local time, asking them to go home early.
-Television channels showed crowds of fans swarming toward the hospital where he was being treated, and police were out in force trying to control them.
-Several cinema halls across Bengaluru closed for the day and stopped screening movies in the city.
+Television channels showed crowds of fans swarming toward the hospital where his remains were kept, and police were out in force trying to control them.
+Several cinema halls across Bangalore closed for the day and stopped screening movies in the city.
 Several popular pubs across the city also closed down after news of Puneeth Rajkumar's death came in.